lkanblack/test_pax/README.txt

 P.S
 I have uploaded the final version to a new repository : https://github.com/lkanblack/test_pax

-If for somethind you need previous versions too, they are avaible via links: https://github.com/lkanblack/pax_trans https://github.com/lkanblack/transaction
+If for somethind you need previous versions too, they are available via links: https://github.com/lkanblack/pax_trans https://github.com/lkanblack/transaction